Manila in the Claws of Light: Reception

 Rotten Tomatoes, a review aggregator, reports that 100% of five surveyed critics gave the film a positive review; the average rating is 8.4/10.
-Manohla Dargis of The New York Times made it a "NYT Critics' Pick" and wrote, "The movie's palpable, deeply lived-in realism is among its great attractions, largely because the film isn’t just a story about a young Filipino Everyman, but because it’s also a de facto record of Manila in the 1970s."
+Manohla Dargis of The New York Times made it a "NYT Critics' Pick" and wrote, "The movie's palpable, deeply lived-in realism is among its great attractions, largely because the film isn't just a story about a young Filipino Everyman, but because it's also a de facto record of Manila in the 1970s."
 Inkoo Kang of The Village Voice wrote, "The intimate proletarian melodrama The Claws of Light succeeds where so many political allegories fail: With ethical and emotional sophistication, it dramatizes the suffering of the disadvantaged with characters that feel individual yet archetypal."
-Meanwhile, Jose Capino, writing for The Criterion Collection, noted that the film was met with "charges of anti-Chinese racism from reviewers."
+Meanwhile, Jose Capino, writing for The Criterion Collection, noted that the film was met with "charges of anti-Chinese racism from reviewers".
 Keith Uhlich of Time Out New York rated it 4/5 stars and wrote that it is "widely (and understandably) considered one of the pinnacles of Filipino cinema".
 Alan Jones of Slant Magazine rated it 4.5/5 stars and called the film a precursor to A Touch of Sin.

+In a retrospective essay reflecting on the film’s enduring relevance nearly 50 years after its 1975 release, Paul Emmanuel Enicola of The Movie Buff described Manila in the Claws of Light as "a searing indictment.
+Every institution, from labor to media to law enforcement, fails the characters.
+Their story isn’t rare.
+It’s ordinary.
+And that’s what makes it devastating."

 Awards and recognition

-The film won Best Picture, Best Director, Best Screenplay, Best Cinematography, Best Actor, and Best Supporting Actor at the 1976 FAMAS awards.
+The film won Best Picture, Best Director, Best Screenplay, Best Cinematography, Best Actor, and Best Supporting Actor at the 1976 FAMAS Awards.

-The Claws of Light is one of the few Filipino films that has been consistently placed among the world's top 100 films of all time.
+Maynila is one of the few Filipino films that has been consistently placed among the world's top 100 films of all time.
 It is the only film from the Philippines that entered in the list of the book, 1001 Movies You Must See Before You Die.

 It was shown as part of the Cannes Classics section of the 2013 Cannes Film Festival.

 Stage version

 A stage adaption of the film was released in 2017, directed by Joel Lamangan.
 It was presented by Grand Leisure Corporation and features music by Von de Guzman, choreography by Douglas Nierras, and production design by Jun Flavier Pablo.

-The musical stars Arman Ferrer as Julio Madiaga; Shiela Valderrama-Martinez as Ligaya Paraiso (with Lara Maigue as alternate); Floyd Tena as Pol; Noel Rayos as Atong; Aicelle Santons as Perla (with Rita Daniela as alternate); Dulce as Mrs. Cruz (with Ima Castro as alternate).
+The musical starred Arman Ferrer as Julio Madiaga; Shiela Valderrama-Martinez as Ligaya Paraiso (with Lara Maigue as alternate); Floyd Tena as Pol; Noel Rayos as Atong; Aicelle Santons as Perla (with Rita Daniela as alternate); Dulce as Mrs. Cruz (with Ima Castro as alternate).